Transitioning from the Essex Local Delivery Pilot to Place Partners

 Building healthier, more active communities across the county

-Active Essex is proud to lead the work of the Local Delivery Pilot (LDP), using test and learn innovative approaches to increase physical activity levels further in the most disadvantaged areas of Essex.
+Active Essex has been proud to lead the work of the Local Delivery Pilot (LDP) since 2017, using test and learn innovative approaches to increase physical activity levels further in the most disadvantaged areas of Essex.
 1 in 4 people in Essex are inactive, which rises to as much as 1 in 2 in our least affluent communities.

-Led by Active Essex, the Essex Local Delivery Pilot (ELDP) aims to build healthier, more active communities across the county.
+The Essex Local Delivery Pilot (ELDP) aimed to build healthier, more active communities across the county.
 An active lifestyle creates huge benefits for the health and wellbeing of individuals and families, as well as making local communities more vibrant, connected, and resilient.

 In the past year, the ELDP has been able to scale up test and learn projects such as Essex Pedal Power and ParkPlay, benefitting even more residents living in our most deprived communities.
 It has also become clear that utilising a whole system approach on a number of projects, helps to strengthen and shape future work.

-Over the past 6 years, the LDP has shown success in the hardwiring of physical activity and building connections across the system, to empower communities and ensure that everyone can enjoy the many benefits that an active lifestyle can bring.
-To truly demonstrate the positive impact that the LDP has had on the physical activity levels of people living in Essex's priority neighbourhoods, Active Essex released an impactful LDP System Impact video in early March 2024.
+Over the past 7 years, the ELDP has shown success in the hardwiring of physical activity and building connections across the system, to empower communities and ensure that everyone can enjoy the many benefits that an active lifestyle can bring.
+To truly demonstrate the positive impact that the ELDP has had on the physical activity levels of people living in Essex's priority neighbourhoods, Active Essex released an impactful ELDP System Impact video in early March 2024.

 The video is a development of the previous recording, which launched in May 2022, highlighting the journey that Essex has been on to help create positive lasting change in communities.
 It includes insightful and powerful interviews from key system leaders representing health, adult social care, community and voluntary services, local government, and Sport England, to highlight how physical activity is being successfully embedded across systems.